Giraff-o-titans/OnlyDance/README.md

 venv\Scripts\activate
 ```

-Now you need to install our backend dependencies before running our backend server using
+Now you need to install your backend dependencies before running your backend server using

 ```
-pip install -r requirements.txt python app.py
+pip install -r requirements.txt
 ```

 To save any new dependencies, you can run